heyxyz/hey/README.md

 ### Create a `.env` file

-Copy the `.env.example` file to create a `.env` file in all relevant packages and apps, and fill in the necessary environment variables:
+Channel your inner wizard and conjure up a `.env` file from the `.env.example` template for every package and app that needs it.
+Don't forget to sprinkle in the necessary environment variables!

 ```bash
 cp .env.example .env
 ```

-Ensure to repeat this step for all packages and apps that require an `.env` file.
+Don't forget to play copycat and repeat this `.env` file creation for every package and app that needs it.
+Consistency is key!

 ### Start the application

-Once everything is set up, run the application in development mode:
+When all the stars align and everything is in place, kick off the application in development mode:

 ```bash
 pnpm dev